Below is a list of answers to commonly asked questions. This should be the first place you look for answers to your questions.

 Does PatentWizard have CAD software for drawing my invention?

 Answer:No. Provisional applications do not require formal patent drawings so hand sketches are acceptable.
-However, if you prefer to prepare your drawings in a CAD format, PatentWizard provides links to various free CAD software programs for you to use.
+However, if you prefer to prepare your drawings in a CAD format, PatentWizard provides links to various CAD software programs for you to use.